 “Comedy needs heart and warmth, even a tear or two, not just a lot of slapstick laughs.” – Desi Arnaz, Water sign

 A few decades and a meteoric climb as a celebrity musician later, the Piscean would take his Water signed finger and place it on the pulse of the newly emerging TV watching public by intuitively gambling on the new medium’s potential of future growth.
-When Arnaz officially signed on to the cast of “I Love Lucy”, the Latin entrepeneur displayed both his business savvy and powers of prophetic intuition by arranging an unprecedented special deal with CBS, where he would get only 50% of the show’s profits in order to have 100% ownership of their episodes.
+When Arnaz officially signed on to the cast of “I Love Lucy”, the Latin entrepeneur displayed both his business savvy and powers of prophetic intuition by arranging a never before special deal with CBS, where he would get only 50% of the show’s profits in order to have 100% ownership of their episodes.

 Let’s let Wikipedia explain what happened next:

 “Arnaz’s unprecedented arrangement is widely considered to be one of the shrewdest deals in television history.
 As a result of his foresight, Desilu (Arnaz’s production company) reaped the profits from all reruns of the series.”

 The key word to note from the previous statement above is “foresight”, a futuristic function of human intuition.
 Lucy’s Fixed sign tenacity may have assured the birth of “I Love Lucy”, but it was Desi’s Water signed intuition which guaranteed the show’s future, since its re-runs play to this very present day.

 Even with all the aforementioned abundance and excess profits, as the Piscean’s finances exponentially expanded by virtue of his powers of intuition being allowed to naturally unfold, so too did the Pisces’ Neptunian need to escape from the everyday world.
 Desi Arnaz did this by actively pursuing outlets of escape which were thoroughly of an unevolved nature.